shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 I had not anticipated that this article would attract any attention, but it seems to be read regularly.
-When I say *attract attention*, I do not mean Taylor Swift level of popular, but certainly W.V.D Hodge level of popular.
+When I say *attract attention*, I do not mean Taylor-Swift-level-of-popular, but more like W.-V.-D.-Hodge-level-of-popular.
 Anyway, I am at the moment revisiting this article and adding material, especially with respect to Minkowski space.
-Be aware there are typos and likely mistakes, even though I try to keep everything correct.
+Please note that parts of the article are still in rough draft form, and there certainly are typos and mistakes despige my efforts to keep everything accurate.
 This page was last modified |today|.

+Finally, I would like to point out the exceptional work of `Michael Penn
+<https://www.michael-penn.net>`_ for the quality of his content.
+In particular,
+I recommend the following:

+* `Differential Forms | The Hodge operator via an inner product <https://m.youtube.com/watch?v=iLlaFBMk_Bs&list=PLHlTqVYmqunWXBoO3xZhQOAoc8oqd-2Su&index=58&t=225s&pp=gAQBiAQB>`_.
+* `Differential Forms | The Minkowski metric and the Hodge operator <https://m.youtube.com/watch?v=vDRfADusqYQ>`_.

+These videos provide an alternative, yet equivalent, approach to the conclusions presented in this article.
+There is also the added bonus that he uses the same metric signature :math:`(+,-,-,-)` as me.
+I prefer my way, but I learned and understood first his way.

 .. }}}